No-Knead Buttermilk Pull-Apart Rolls

 Mix to form a sticky dough ball.

 Let rise in a warm spot for 2 hours (see recipe notes for details).
-Love my Dot and Army cloth bowl cover.
+You can use a cloth bowl cover or a lid here — I love this 4-quart Pyrex bowl + lid set.

 After 2 hours, the dough will look something like this:

 Turn it out onto a floured work surface.
-Divide the mass first into 4 equal portions, then each into 6 equal (roughly) portions to make 24 small pieces.
+Divide the mass into 12 or 24 small pieces depending on what size roll you wish to make.
+I prefer the larger size for ease… shaping 24 rolls takes a long time.
+I typically make a double batch and make 24 larger rolls.
+Plus the larger size is better for leftover sandwiches.
 (Video guidance here.)
 Shape each piece into a round and fit into a buttered 9×13-inch pan.
-(I love this 9×13-inch USA pan for so many things.)
+I love this 9×13-inch USA pan for so many things.

-The following morning, let come to room temperature for 30-45 minutes, then bake at 375ºF for 25 minutes.
+The following morning, let come to room temperature for 1 hour, then bake at 400ºF for 20 to 25 minutes.

 Out of the oven, brush the rolls with 2 tablespoons melted butter and sprinkle with sea salt.